sagemath/sagewiki_to_gh-2022-10-10/DanDrake/JustEnoughSageServer.md

 == Running the server ==

 Download Sage to the VM and install it; I unpacked the tarball into `/opt`.
 Create a directory for the notebook files -- this must be outside `sageadm`'s dot-sage directory; I used `~/nbfiles`.
 Change the permissions so it's group-writable by the `sageusers` group.
 Now run the server with `directory='/home/sageadm/nbfiles'`, an appropriate `server_pool`, and so on.
-I've attached the actual script I use to start the notebook: attachment:start_notebook.sage.
+I've attached the actual script I use to start the notebook: [[attachment:start_notebook.sage]].

 == Security notes ==